 In the study of physics at Western Michigan University, students examine the foundations of the world in which we live, from the very large to the incredibly small.

-Yet despite its extremely broad scope, the study of physics has contributed countless practical applications—critically important tools such as the x-ray, as well as everyday items we can’t imagine living without, such as cellular phones, computers and microwave ovens.
+Yet despite its extremely broad scope, the study of physics has contributed countless practical applications—critically important tools such as medical imaging devices, as well as everyday items we can’t imagine living without, such as cellular phones, computers and microwave ovens.

 physics at wmu

 Physics majors at the bachelor's degree level are expected to be the top paid science major in 2016.

 A resource toolbox for students at all levels.
 Great information regarding preparing applications, summer research experiences, grad school and postdoc experiences.